Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: DISCUSSION

-The pulsed fraction showed a transition above the critical luminosity.
-The pulsed fraction showed a negative correlation with luminosity in the super-critical accretion regime.
-Below the critical luminosity, the pulsed fraction showed a positive correlation between the luminosity and pulsed fraction.
-A reversal in the correlation suggested a transition from sub-critical to super-critical regimes.
-The observed negative correlation can be explained due to the increase in unpulsed components from the source in the pattern of fan-beam emission in the super-critical regime.
+The evolution of pulsed fraction with luminosity was studied for different days of the outburst for different mass accretion rates.
+The bottom panel of Fig. \ref{fig:evo_spec} showed the variation of pulsed fraction with luminosity where the dotted line indicated the critical luminosity.
+The figure showed an abrupt change in correlation between the pulsed fraction and luminosity near the critical luminosity.
+In the subcritical accretion regime ($L<L_\textrm{crit}$), the PF showed a positive correlation between the pulsed fraction and luminosity and above the critical luminosity ($L>L_\textrm{crit}$), a negative correlation was observed.
+This reversal in correlation implied a transition from subcritical to supercritical accretion regimes during the giant outburst.
+The observed negative correlation can be explained due to the increase in unpulsed components from the source in the pattern of fan-beam emission in the supercritical regime.
 When the source reaches the critical luminosity, the impact from the unpulsed photons leaving through the side walls of the column rises, which affects beam geometry and pulse morphology.
-The observed negative correlation between the luminosity and pulsed fraction further supports this explanation.

-Most of the accreting neutron stars show CRSFs in their hard X-ray spectra.
-CRSFs give a way to precisely measure the strength of the magnetic field close to the surface of the neutron star.
-They are formed by photons that scatter off the electrons quantized onto Landau levels in the strong magnetic field of the neutron star \citep{Tr78, Is98}.
-Sometimes, in a few cases, the cyclotron line can be formed as a result of reflection of X-ray from the atmosphere of the neutron star \citep{Po13, Lu15}.